 Zion National Park has been a vacation destination for over 100 years, and for good reason.
 The impressive sandstone cliffs of Zion Canyon are inspiring in their beauty.
-But what do you do with kids in this busy national park?
-Here’s our top five picks for family fun in Zion.
+It’s a beautiful stop on an Utah road trip with kids, but what do you do with kids in this busy national park?
+Here’s our top five things to do in Zion National Park with kids.

 This 1.75 mile paved bike trail follows the Virgin River in Zion Canyon.
-The path is shared with pedestrians and pets (the only trail on which pets are allowed in Zion National Park).
+This cycling trail in Zion is shared with pedestrians and pets (the only trail on which pets are allowed in Zion National Park).
 We made frequent stops to swim in the Virgin River, a perfect activity for a hot summer day.

 At the north end of the main campground parking area is the Zion National Park Nature Center, a great place to learn about the park’s wildlife in a kid friendly way.
 They offer youth programs, games and displays that discuss the wildlife and history of Zion National Park.
 It’s a great way to get out of the heat and do something fun with kids.